AdobeDocs/commerce-extensibility/src/pages/events/convert-existing-fields.md

 </config>
 ```

-The event payload will be similar to the following without converter:
+The default event payload is similar to the following:

 ```json
 {